 Atomic transfers are the third functionality available with Algorand 2.0.
 They are a secure way to transfer multiple resources between pages (they should not be confused with other known Atomic Swap solutions).
 What is the difference?

-Atomic Transfers allow transaction groups to be approved at the same time - or not at all.
+Atomic Transfers allow groups of transactions to be committed at the same time - or not at all.

 How it works?